discretize/discretize-guides/guides/what-should-i-play/index.md

 | Build | Synergy | DPS | Independence | Basics | Mastery |
 | ---- | --------- | -- | ------------| ------ | ------- |
 | [<Specialization name="Dragonhunter" disableLink />](/builds/guardian/power-dragonhunter) | <Rating value="3"/> | <Rating value="4"/> | <Rating value="3"/> | <Rating value="2"/> | <Rating value="4"/> |
-The <Specialization name="Dragonhunter" text="Power Dragonhunter"/> was moved to the [offmeta](/builds/) due to the fact that you can not replace a <Specialization name="Weaver"/> or <Specialization name="Soulbeast"/>. <Specialization title="Power Dragonhunter" name="Dragonhunter"/> is a meta build only if it replaces <Specialization name="Firebrand" /> and being the main source of <Boon name="Quickness"/> by taking <Skill name="feelmywrath"/>, which is used only in short encounters in higher end groups.
+The <Specialization name="Dragonhunter" text="Power Dragonhunter"/> was moved to the [offmeta](/builds/) due to the fact that you can not replace a <Specialization name="Weaver"/> or <Specialization name="Soulbeast"/>. <BuildLink build="Power Dragonhunter" specialization="Dragonhunter"/> is a meta build only if it replaces <Specialization name="Firebrand" /> and being the main source of <Boon name="Quickness"/> by taking <Skill name="feelmywrath"/>, which is used only in short encounters in higher end groups.

 <Specialization name="Dragonhunter" /> is good and easy to play build for fractals.
 It has great burst options and deals high consistent damage while providing medium defiance bar damage and <Condition name="Vulnerability"/>.

 The build offers a unique party wide offensive buff by sharing <Skill name="bane signet"/> for 216 <Attribute name="Power"/> and also strong on-demand defensive support with <Skill id="30039"/> and other useful skills such as <Skill id="9251"/>, <Skill name="standyourground"/>.

-Compared to other builds the <Specialization name="Dragonhunter" text="Power Dragonhunter"/> is rather self-sufficient thanks to blocks from <Skill name="Shieldofwrath"/>, <Skill name="shieldofcourage"/> and a very strong heal skill (<Skill name="litanyofwrath"/>) that makes the player invincible for 6 seconds.
+Compared to other builds the <BuildLink build="Power Dragonhunter" specialization="Dragonhunter"/> is rather self-sufficient thanks to blocks from <Skill name="Shieldofwrath"/>, <Skill name="shieldofcourage"/> and a very strong heal skill (<Skill name="litanyofwrath"/>) that makes the player invincible for 6 seconds.

 It benefits from slaying potions such as <Item id="50082"/> and <Item name="Impact" type="Sigil"/>.
 </Card>